AndresCastillo01/andrescastillo01.github.io/README.md

 ## Personal Information

 Mi name is Jorge Andrés Castillo Ramírez, I was born on the City of Mexico in the 12th of July of 2004.
-My personal hobbies are drawing, painting, and calisthenics.

 ![](Imágenes/WhatsApp Image 2021-09-29 at 18.30.41.jpeg)

+## My personal hobbies
+- Painting with acrilics, watercolors, and oil.
+- Swimming
+- Drawing
+- Calisthenics
+- Photography
+- Travelling